Information Design in Optimal Auctions: Model

 \section{Model}

 There is a seller who has one object to sell to a finite set $N=\left\{ 1,2,...,n\right\} $ of potential buyers.
 The seller has no value for the object.
 Each buyer's prior valuation, $v_{i}$, is identically and independently drawn from a Bernoulli distribution $H$ on $\{0,1\}$.
 Let $p= \mathbb{E}[v_{i}]=\Pr \left( v_{i}=1\right) $ denote the mean of $H$.
 To rule out trivial cases, we assume that $p\in (0,1)$.
-Suppose that each buyer can observe an independently and identically distributed signal $x_{i}$ about $v_{i}$ from an information designer and the distribution of $v_{i}$ and $x_{i}$ is common knowledge among the seller as well as the buyers.
+Suppose that (i) each buyer can observe an independently and identically distributed signal $x_{i}$ about $v_{i}$ from an information designer, and (ii) the joint distribution of $v_{i}$ and $x_{i}$ is common knowledge to the seller as well as among the buyers.
+That is, the information designer commits to a signal structure for each agent, and each agent observes that commitment, not just for his own signal structure but also for the other agents' signal structures.